 With so much to see, knowing what exhibits are on each floor of the ROM will help streamline your adventure so you can spend more time exploring and less time backtracking.
 Before you begin your adventure, make sure to snag a floor plan at the front reception area.

-The museum is a combination of two distinct designs; the original building which opened to the public in 1914, and the beautiful Michael Lee-Chin Crystal extension, which opened in 2007.
-The original stone building is graceful and powerful in design and speaks to the long history of the Royal Ontario Museum while the Michael Lee-Chin Crystal extension represents an edgy leap into the 21st century.
+The museum is a combination of three distinct designs; the original building which opened to the public in 1914, the art deco themed addition of the 1930’s, and the beautiful Michael Lee-Chin Crystal extension, which opened in 2007.
+The original stone building is graceful and powerful in design and speaks to the long history of ROM while the Michael Lee-Chin Crystal extension represents an edgy leap into the 21st century.

-The museum exhibits stretch across five main floors.
-Level B2 is for temporary exhibits, Level 1 is home to a collection of native Canadian artifacts, as well as several East Asian galleries, Level 2 is dedicated to natural history and geology (this is where you'll see the dinosaurs!), Level 3 explores world cultures even further, and includes a spectacular ancient Egyptian collection, and Level 4 features the textiles and costumes from civilizations the world over.
+The museum galleries stretch across five main floors.
+Level B2 is for temporary exhibitions, Level 1 is home to the Daphne Cockwell Gallery dedicated to First Peoples art & culture, as well as several East Asian galleries, Level 2 is dedicated to natural history (this is where you'll see the dinosaurs!), Level 3 explores world cultures even further, and includes a spectacular ancient Egyptian collection, and Level 4 features additional temporary exhibitions to enjoy.

 The Permanent Collections

-The Royal Ontario Museum's permanent collection is split into three sections: World Cultures, Natural History, and the Hands-On area.
+ROM’s permanent collection is split into three sections: World Cultures, Natural History, and the Hands-On galleries.

-Galleries of Africa: EgyptThe Royal Ontario Museum holds a truly special collection of important objects from Ancient Egypt.
-In this gallery, you'll see the ornately decorated sarcophagus of Djedmaatesankh, a court musician who died close to 850 BC, a variety of mummified animals, and the fascinating Punt Wall, which depicts the military expedition to Punt that occured in 1482 BC.
+ROM holds a truly special collection of important objects from Ancient Egypt.
+In this gallery, you'll see the ornately decorated sarcophagus of Djedmaatesankh, a court musician who died close to 850 BCE, a variety of mummified animals, and the fascinating Punt Wall, which depicts the military expedition to Punt that occurred in 1482 BCE.
 In addition to the spiritual artifacts and mummies that held great importance in the death rituals of ancient Egyptians, you'll also examine the objects of everyday, including the technology and tools used by the ancient Egyptians.
+ROM showcases the most important Egyptian collection in Canada.

 Natural History

-The James and Louise Temerty Galleries of the Age of Dinosaurs welcomes visitors to the Jurassic and Cretaceous age to examine the hundreds of specimens ranging from the gigantic Barosaurus skeleton to the fossilized plants and marine life that flourished right alongside dinosaurs.
+The James and Louise Temerty Galleries of the Age of Dinosaurs welcomes visitors to the Mesozoic era to examine the hundreds of specimens ranging from the gigantic Barosaurus skeleton to the fossilized plants and marine life that flourished right alongside dinosaurs.

 Hands-On Galleries

-What makes the Royal Ontario Museum an eternally fascinating attraction is its continual effort to bring in new and exciting exhibits.
-Past exhibits have included the world of vikings, wildlife photography and the creations of Christain Dior.
+What makes ROM an eternally fascinating attraction is its continual effort to bring in new and exciting content.
+ROM hosts some of the world’s best exhibitions!
 A list of current exhibitions can be found on the ROM website.

 Royal Ontario Museum Hours